-There are a number of conditions that can be made over the I2C bus such a start and stop sequence.
+There are a number of conditions that can be made over the I2C bus such as start and stop sequence.
 The data line does not change when the clock line is HIGH.
-If the data line changes when the clock line is High, the slave device interprets it as a command and not as a data.
+If the data line changes when the clock line is High, the slave device interprets it as a command and not as data.
 This is the only feature in the interface that puts a distinct line between the command and data.

 I2C Protocol Timing Diagram: